DhruvaSambrani/dhruvasambrani.github.io/cv.md

 My team was the centre topper in Mimamsa 2019, a Science quiz conducted by IISER-P.

-# Research Experience - Discovering the World
+# Research and Work Experience - Discovering the World

 ### Relativistic Black Body Radiation | JS Bagla | Winter 2018